-What a one-second advantage can mean to you
+What can a one-second advantage mean to your fleet drivers?

 This is fundamental – there’s no changing human physiology.
 But let’s look how that affects your ability to stop your car.

 The table below shows the distances it takes an average car to come to a stop on dry pavement from different speeds, including the distance traveled for just one second of perception and reaction time:

 |Speed||Perception/Reaction Distance||Braking Distance||Overal Stopping Distance||Equal to Approx Number of Car Lengths (@15 feet)|